African Americans: Colonial era

 An indentured servant (who could be White or Black) would work for several years (usually four to seven) without wages.
 The status of indentured servants in early Virginia and Maryland was similar to slavery.
-Servants could be bought, sold, or leased and they could be physically beaten for disobedience or running away.
-Unlike slaves, they were freed after their term of service expired or was bought out, their children did not inherit their status, and on their release from contract they received "a year's provision of corn, double apparel, tools necessary", and a small cash payment called "freedom dues".
+Servants could be bought, sold, or leased, and they could be physically beaten for disobedience or attempting to running away.
+Unlike slaves, they were freed after their term of service expired or if their freedom was purchased.
+Their children did not inherit their status, and on their release from contract they received "a year's provision of corn, double apparel, tools necessary", and a small cash payment called "freedom dues".
 Africans could legally raise crops and cattle to purchase their freedom.
 They raised families, married other Africans and sometimes intermarried with Native Americans or European settlers.

-By the 1640s and 1650s, several African families owned farms around Jamestown and some became wealthy by colonial standards and purchased indentured servants of their own.
-In 1640, the Virginia General Court recorded the earliest documentation of lifetime slavery when they sentenced John Punch, a Negro, to lifetime servitude under his master Hugh Gwyn for running away.
+By the 1640s and 1650s, several African families owned farms around Jamestown, and some became wealthy by colonial standards and purchased indentured servants of their own.
+In 1640, the Virginia General Court recorded the earliest documentation of lifetime slavery when they sentenced John Punch, a Negro, to lifetime servitude under his master Hugh Gwyn, for running away.

-In the Spanish Florida some Spanish married or had unions with Pensacola, Creek or African women, both slave and free, and their descendants created a mixed-race population of mestizos and mulattos.
+In Spanish Florida, some Spanish married or had unions with Pensacola, Creek or African women, both enslaved and free, and their descendants created a mixed-race population of mestizos and mulattos.
 The Spanish encouraged slaves from the colony of Georgia to come to Florida as a refuge, promising freedom in exchange for conversion to Catholicism.
 King Charles II issued a royal proclamation freeing all slaves who fled to Spanish Florida and accepted conversion and baptism.
 Most went to the area around St. Augustine, but escaped slaves also reached Pensacola.
 St. Augustine had mustered an all-Black militia unit defending Spanish Florida as early as 1683.

 One of the Dutch African arrivals, Anthony Johnson, would later own one of the first Black "slaves", John Casor, resulting from the court ruling of a civil case.

 The popular conception of a race-based slave system did not fully develop until the 18th century.
 The Dutch West India Company introduced slavery in 1625 with the importation of eleven Black slaves into New Amsterdam (present-day New York City).
 All the colony's slaves, however, were freed upon its surrender to the English.